data-bomb/ND_King-of-the-Hill/README.md

 ## Gameplay Features:
 - Turns off all tertiary and secondary resource resource points
+- Increases trickle income from 1,200/minute to 3,600/minute
 - No building within 1,300 distance of primary resource point
 - No artillery shelling within 900 distance of primary resource point
 - No commander abilities within 900 distance of primary resource point